Harjacober/FileSigner/README.md

 # FileSigner
-Prepend your signature to files created by you.
+Helps prepend your signature to files created by you.
 The signature is in form of your name and a timestamp of when the file was created

 # How to use